 Communication Drives Innovation

 The point is, the future is now in the automotive industry.
 Whether companies respond to change with an evolutionary approach or a revolutionary one, effective management in times of such enormous transformation means that organizations need to invest heavily in their people, optimizing their organizational capabilities in regard to education and adaptability.
 The first and most important step in any strategic plan for dealing with exponential change is to launch, learn, and adapt faster than ever before.

 Implementing a cycle of "listening and learning" and "explaining and engaging," with shared information flowing freely up and down hierarchies and across functional and seniority levels, depends upon clear communication from leadership regarding new technical methods and cultural attitudes.
 Likewise, being able to nurture front-line, offline, and non-desk employees whose accumulated wisdom and experience can be a valued source of new ideas will give companies a head start on competitors who discourage such input.
 Efforts to engage employees at all levels, and to reach them at multiple touch points throughout the employee experience, can also be an effective means of assuaging the fear that naturally accompanies change, addressing the concerns of employees eager to know just where they stand in a rapidly changing landscape.

-Employees with efficient tools for transfering wisdom and openly voicing opinions and attitudes—while also encouraging the creation of support groups which can disseminate best practices and corporate values—are bound to be better adjusted, more productive, and happier overall.
+Employees with efficient tools for transferring wisdom and openly voicing opinions and attitudes—while also encouraging the creation of support groups which can disseminate best practices and corporate values—are bound to be better adjusted, more productive, and happier overall.
 The ultimate goal is to deal better and faster with change and to adapt and learn as an organization.
 Not only does digital communication help to better explain new ideas, it strengthens a quality possessed by all good communicators, the ability to listen.